deedy5/duckduckgo_search/README.md

             api - collect data from https://duckduckgo.com,
             html - collect data from https://html.duckduckgo.com,
             lite - collect data from https://lite.duckduckgo.com.
         max_results: max number of results.
+If None, returns results only from the first response.
 Defaults to None.
     Yields:
         dict with search results.